Skip to main content

 Visa Requirement FAQs

-Why do some countries need visas and others don't?
+Why do some countries need visas and others do not?

 Visa requirements are based on bilateral agreements, security assessments, economic ties, and reciprocity arrangements between the EU and other countries.
 Countries with strong ties to Europe, low immigration risk, and reciprocal visa-free access for EU citizens tend to be visa-exempt.